August 20, 2019

 Familial LPL deficiency is inherited in an autosomal recessive pattern.
 Recessive genetic disorders occur when an individual inherits a non-working gene from each parent.
 If an individual receives one working gene and one non-working gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the non-working gene and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
 The chance for a child to receive working genes from both parents is 25%.
 The risk is the same for males and females.

 Individuals who inherit one mutated gene and one normal gene (heterozygotes) do not develop familial LPL deficiency.
 However, these individuals may have a slightly increased risk of developing mixed dyslipidemia with low HDL cholesterol levels.
 Heterozygotes may also be more susceptible to developing atherosclerosis than non-carriers, especially if they gain weight or remain on a high fat diet.

 Familial LPL deficiency affects males and females in equal numbers.
-Based on recent data (2013), it is estimated to occur in approximately 1 in 250,000 people in the general population and has been described in all races.
+It is estimated to occur in approximately 1 in 250,000 people in the general population and has been described in all races.
 The prevalence is much higher in Quebec, Canada due to a founder effect.
 A founder effect is when a small isolated population of settlers (founders) expands over several generations leading to a high prevalence of a particular genetic trait.